Calculus of Civil Disobedience

-I knew her, had talked to the exotic emigree in the Student Union.
-We talked of calculus ideas too fanciful for Professor Lin to entertain—how could a zillion nothings add up to something and did Bishop Berkeley’s criticism “ghosts of departed quantities” have any validity?
-In a pronounced Spanish accent, she linked time with an object moving in three-dimensions in a manner novel to me.
+I knew her, had talked with the exotic emigree in the Student Union.
+We talked of calculus ideas too fanciful for Professor Lin to entertain.
+How could a zillion nothings add up to something?
+Did Bishop Berkeley’s criticism of calculating with “ghosts of departed quantities” have any validity?
+In her pronounced Spanish accent, Delores linked time to an object moving in three-dimensions.
+Eye opening to me.

-After class, I commiserated with her, agreeing his marking was severe.
+After this class ended, I commiserated with her, agreeing his marking was severe.
 I showed her my B, 3 right with 2 partials.

 She showed me her booklet.
-Lin wrote, “Not clear” on her three partials, giving her just five points total, while I got ten on each.
+Lin wrote, “Not clear” on her three partials, giving her just five points total, while I got ten on each partial.
 She explained in broken English her reasoning.
 They were as sound as mine, but I had duplicated the professor’s favorite phrases.